Restorative Dentistry – Park Cities, Dallas, TX

 If you experience tooth decay, dental damage, tooth loss, or other oral health issues, contact our trusted Dallas, TX dental team.
 Dr. Allison Fowler has years of training and experience in providing patients restorative treatments that exceed the highest expectations and restore the form, function, and appearance of patients’ smiles.
-Contact our knowledgeable team to find out more about our restorative dentistry services or schedule an appointment today.
-We welcome patients from Dallas, Preston Hollow, University Park, Highland Park, and other nearby communities.
+Contact our knowledgeable team to find out more about our restorative dentistry in Park Cities, Dallas, TX or schedule an appointment today.
+We welcome patients from Park Cities, Dallas, TX and other nearby communities.

 Dental crowns are the most frequently used restorations.
 They are available in a variety of materials to repair damaged or decayed teeth.
 We may recommend gold dental crowns for patients who damage back teeth.
 While these crowns are not the most cosmetically appealing, we often recommend them for back teeth, as they offer a durable solution that does not excessively wear opposing teeth.